🎄 Bring holiday joy to your business with a special discount from Hoory AI! ✨ Apply code HOHOHOORY20 🎅🏻

 Virtual Assistants

 AI-based virtual assistants are one of the most widely used applications of NLP.
-From voice-activated assistants like Siri and Alexa to AI assistants on websites, these tools implement NLP to conduct conversational interactions with users.
+From voice-activated assistants like Siri and Alexa to AI assistants and clones on websites, these tools implement NLP to conduct conversational interactions with users.

 Machine Translation